sliaghat/fast-linrec-finder/README.md

 3. **Binary Search on Rows:** Perform a binary search over the row indices $k \in [1, L-1]$ to find the first dependent row (with minimal index).
 4. **Iterative LSQR Setup:** For a chosen $k$, evaluate dependency using LSQR.
 Inside LSQR, all dense matrix-vector multiplications ($A x$ and $A^T y$) are replaced with $O(N \log N)$ FFT-based convolutions (actually cross-correlations to be more specific).

+## Properties & Optimizations

+### 1. Why Binary Search is Correct
+In a Hankel matrix which represents a linear recurrence relation, if row $k$ is linearly dependent on its preceding rows, then row $k+1$ is guaranteed to be dependent on its preceding rows as well.
+Because this property guarantees a single transition point from independent to dependent, we only need to find the first linearly dependent row, which can be done via binary search.
+Here a binary search can correctly isolate the transition point (the linear complexity $k$) in $O(\log L)$ checks, bypassing the need for a linear $O(L)$ search over the rows.